4 Easy steps to exercise safely and efficiently

 The best way to facilitate muscle growth & definition is by creating hypertrophy.

-Hypertrophy is a growth of your muscle cells and it happens through exercise when we put our muscles under stress and tension, driving them to failure with many controlled repetitions, ideally 15-18 or 45 sec to 1 minute time.
+Hypertrophy is the growth of your muscle cells and it happens through exercise when we put our muscles under stress and tension, driving them to failure with many controlled repetitions, ideally 15-18 or 45 sec to 1 minute time.
 This is the method that works for me.
 I usually lift heavy weights, but I’ve been ‘work in progress’ for the past 20 years.

 I always assess my clients' end goal, fitness level, and ability before I prepare their tailored fitness and nutrition program.
 My clients never go on any fad diets.
 I teach my clients how to eat a balanced diet that includes all the food groups.
 Proper amounts of healthy carbs included!